opena11y/fae/centos7-configuration.md

 ## Install mod_wsgi

-This is a pyhon package needed for Apache to run FAE 2.0
+This is a python package needed for Apache to run FAE 2.1

 ```
 $ yum -y install mod_wsgi